kyliepace/geospatial-server/README.md

 2. Go to the project folder and up the enviroment

+`cd node-basic-boilerplate-docker`
 `docker-compose up`

-Nodemon will looking for changes in the directory and restart the app
+The app will run in development mode and Nodemon will looking for changes in the directory and restart the app

 3. If you want to run command inside the container

 In a new terminal session:

-3a.
-Identify the name of the container: `docker container ls`
+A. Identify the name of the container:

+`docker container ls`

+B. Run the command:

+`docker container [name] exec npm test`

+Another example:

-3b.
-Run the command: `docker container exec npm test` (The last argument is the command) or for example: `docker container exec npm install eslint --global`
+`docker container [name] exec npm install eslint --global`

+(The last argument is the command)

-## Configuration
+## Configuration files

-- Dockerfile: Docker image
+1. Dockerfile: Docker image
-- docker-compose.yml: Docker services
+2. docker-compose.yml: Docker services
-- package.json: npm scripts
+3. package.json: npm scripts